 Andy Anderegg is a fiction writer and editorial consultant.
 She was born in Texas, got her MFA at the University of Kansas, and lives in Los Angeles.
 She is a writing partner at 826LA and at the Pen-City Writers creative writing program at the Connally Unit, a maximum-security prison in southern Texas.

 NEWS – FICTION & TEACHING

-New Pen-City stories published in VICE!
+PLOT LINES reviewed by John Murphy, Curatorial Fellow at the University of San Diego’s University Galleries.
+“PLOT LINES, featuring three LA-based writers and artists, fulfills that mandate by offering a fresh and slyly subversive take on the age-old antagonism between art and craft.
+Seisler redirects stale criticisms of craft as domestic, feminine, and bound by tradition by both embracing and unsettling those expectations.” • Two short stories in PLOT LINES at Nicole Siesler’s A-B Projects.
+Super excited to have my stories alongside work from Christine Han and Jackie Rines At the Bendix Building in DTLA Dec 9 – Jan 20 • New Pen-City stories published in VICE!
 This time it’s all memoir.
-Four pieces from Carlos, Jason, Jose, and AJ on Christmas in prison, annoying people, chitchat, and nearly being killed. • Send books for the Pen-City Writers class library The books on the list are hand-selected by Deb Olin Unferth for students in the first-ever two-year college-level Creative Writing Certificate Program for men incarcerated at the Connally Unit Prison in Texas.
-(Update: 0 books to go!
-We got them all in record time — two days!) • VICE: Heartbreaking True Stories from Inside Texas Prisons “These are among the first of many stories to come from Connally’s Pen-City Writers, stories we wrote on hot Texas nights, under a moon we see only through cage wire.”
+Four pieces from Carlos, Jason, Jose, and AJ — students in the first-ever two-year college-level Creative Writing Certificate Program for men incarcerated at the Connally Unit Prison in Texas — on Christmas in prison, annoying people, chitchat, and nearly being killed. • VICE: Heartbreaking True Stories from Inside Texas Prisons “These are among the first of many stories to come from Connally’s Pen-City Writers, stories we wrote on hot Texas nights, under a moon we see only through cage wire.”
 Fiction from Kevin, Jason, and Jose.

 NEWS – CONSULTING